 - State that you want to add something meaningful to science;

 - Say how you're going to do the project; and

 - Explain how you will interpret results (importance & implications).

 - Students should work closely with their faculty advisors and graduate committee members to develop this professional project.
-There are usually numerous versions or iterations of the project as faculty members will challenge students to think "outside the box" and from different perspectives.
+There are usually numerous versions of the project as faculty members will challenge students to think "outside the box" and from different perspectives.
 Committee members may also ask students to evaluate information and/or data that is gathered as a result of the project.
-When writing, students should show the reader what their assumptions are and be explicit about climate, seasons, and other growing variables.
-Throughout the paper, it is important to describe processes and how the student came to his or her conclusions.
+When writing, students should show the reader what their assumptions are and be specific about climate, seasons, and other growing variables.
+Throughout the project, it is important to describe processes and how the student came to his or her conclusions.

 Students graduating in May 2018 should submit the Final Exam form to Graduate Studies by March 23 the first time and by April 19 the second time.
 The Final Oral presentation, including final edits, must be done by Aug.
 1 so the Final Exam Form will arrive at Graduate Studies by August 2.